yubiuser/docker-event-monitor/Readme.md

 ### Build binary locally

 If you have a suitable `Go` environment set up, you can build the binary from `/src/`.
 For development, a `devcontainer` with a suitable `Dockerfile` is provided as well.
+If you run `make build` instead of `go build`, `git` commit/branch/date information are injected into to binary.

 ### Environment variables and configuration